-Video editing is generally considered a resource-intensive task and it remains a highly skillful profession.
-However, with the democratization of smartphones, especially Android devices, many are trying their hands at video editing for the first time.
-Smartphones have also become quite powerful so users are able to edit and render videos on the go.
-The only issue is that there are many apps on the Play Store and users are in a quandary to pick the right app for their use case.
-Some apps charge hefty money for offering access to premium features and some display a watermark on videos which many find unsettling and straight up, unprofessional.
+With the democratization of smartphones, especially Android devices, many users are trying their hands at video editing for the first time.
+Smartphones have become quite powerful, so people are able to edit and render videos on the go.
+The only issue is that there are many apps on the Play Store and users are in a quandary to pick the right app.
+Some apps charge hefty money for offering access to premium features and some display a watermark on videos.
 So if you want the best free video editor for Android without watermark then follow along.

 In this article, we have mentioned only those apps that don’t feature a watermark and are mostly free.
 However, if you want the best video editor for Android with no bar on premium apps then go through our linked article.
 Apart from that, we have also mentioned some Chinese apps on this list and have mentioned it wherever necessary so that you can take an informed decision.
 For more information in this regard, you can head over to our article on the best Chinese apps alternatives.
 With all that said, let’s now move to the list.